 The Standardized Patient Program is an important part of Oklahoma State University Center for Health Sciences and the College of Osteopathic Medicine at OSU.
-Dr. Laurie Clark, D.O. is the Director of Standardized Patient Education, Jean Ann Thompson is our Standardized Patient Education and Technology Coordinator.

 Simulation Center personnel can be reached using the contact information below.
 Except in the case of an emergency or time-sensitive communications, the university email addresses are the preferred method of communications since email is checked more frequently than phone messages.
-Text is acceptable also!

-For non-urgent matters, when phone calls are necessary, please use the office numbers listed below.
+For urgent matters, when phone calls are necessary, please use the office numbers listed below.
 All phone numbers have corresponding voicemail boxes.
 Please leave a message if center personnel are unavailable to answer the call at the time.
 It is disruptive to call both the office and cell phone during normal business hours for non-urgent matters.